 Since most people would rather have a root canal than be locked into a contract, the home security industry is teeming with cutting-edge DIY security systems that don’t require monthly fees or service agreements.
 If this interests you, we recommend checking out our guide to the best DIY home security systems.
 With D-Link, all cameras include a Micro SD port for internal storage using a micro SD card.3 This option lets you monitor your camera’s video and store history without paying for cloud storage.
 It’s a do-it-yourself approach to video monitoring.

 FYI: For us, buying cameras with local storage is more ideal than signing up for a monthly plan.
-But not everyone is like us; if you’d prefer cameras with professional monitoring through a service, a system from Alder might be a better fit for you (their cameras are pretty solid performance-wise, too).
+But not everyone is like us; if you’d prefer cameras with professional monitoring through a service, try Alder.
+We recommend taking a look at our in-depth Alder security system review for lots more.

 But choosing cloud storage with D-Link does have its advantages.
 Namely, we learned you can monitor up to three cameras at once for only $2.49 per month.
-For context, that’s half the cost of an ExtraSafe plan from Swann cameras; while you do get more storage space with Swann, D-Link still presents a viable, low-cost option for a decent amount of storage.
+For context, that’s half the cost of monthly storage with Swann, another camera we tested, though you do get more space there.
+With D-Link, what you have is a viable, low-cost option for a decent amount of storage.

 |Video History||1 day||7 days||14 days||30 days|